Cray-HPE/docs-csm/operations/iuf/IUF.md

 ### Removing a product from an IUF session

 If the administrator wants to remove a product from the IUF session, they must re-execute `iuf run` for the `process-media` stage with the product distribution file and uncompressed content removed from the media directory.
-This removes knowledge of that product from the existing IUF activity.
+This removes references to that product from the existing IUF activity.

 If any previously-executed stages performed operations with that product, it may be necessary to re-execute them as well to remove artifacts or metadata related to the product, e.g. to remove CFS configuration layers and rebuild images without that product present.

 ### Adding a product to an IUF session

-If the administrator wants to add a new product (or new version of an existing product) to the IUF session, they must re-execute `iuf run` for the `process-media` stage with the new product distribution file added to the media directory.
+To add a new product (or new version of an existing product) to the IUF session, re-execute `iuf run` for the `process-media` stage with the new product distribution file added to the media directory.
 This adds knowledge of that product to the existing IUF activity.
 If the new product is being used in place of a different version of the product, remove the previous version of the product distribution file and uncompressed content from the media directory at the same time the new version is added.

-If any previously-executed stages performed operations with the old version of the product, it may be necessary to re-execute them as well to remove artifacts or metadata related to the old version of the product, e.g. to remove
-CFS configuration layers and rebuild images to ensure only the new version of the product is present.
+If previously executed stages performed operations using the old product version, re-execute them to remove artifacts or metadata related to the old version of the product, e.g. to remove CFS configuration layers and rebuild images to ensure only the new version of the product is present.

 ## Product workflows